inet-framework/inet/showcases/visualizer/canvas/ieee80211/doc/index.rst

 Goals
 -----

-When simulating wifi networks that overlap in space, it is difficult to see which node is a member of which network.
-The membership may even change over time.
-It would be useful to be able to display e.g. the SSID above node icons.
-INET provides such a visualizer that we demonstrate in this showcase.
+When simulating wireless networks that overlap in space or where network membership changes over time, getting an overview of the membership of each node can be cumbersome.
+In such simulations, the IEEE 802.11 network membership visualizer can be very helpful.

+In this showcase, we demonstrate how to display the SSID of each node, making it easier to understand the network membership and how it changes over time.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/ieee80211 <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/ieee80211>`__